intelequia/GAB2017ScienceLab/README.md

 Requisites:
 * **Windows 10 is needed to run this step**.
 If you don't have Windows 10, ask a friend or your local event staff to help you on this one.
-* Install de latest version of Microsoft Azure PowerShell through the Web Platform Installer or downloading from [here](https://www.microsoft.com/web/handlers/webpi.ashx/getinstaller/WindowsAzurePowershellGet.3f.3f.3fnew.appids).
+* Install the latest version of Microsoft Azure PowerShell through the Web Platform Installer or downloading from [here](https://www.microsoft.com/web/handlers/webpi.ashx/getinstaller/WindowsAzurePowershellGet.3f.3f.3fnew.appids).

 1. Open a PowerShell console **as Administrator**